jmathtech/Customer-PHP-Form/README.md

 ### What I've learned
 * Using variables in PHP to connect to the SQL database.
+NOTE: If you wish to change or add more variables to the PHP, you will have to update your SQL customer table as well.
 ```php
  	$firstName = $_POST["fn"];
 	$lastName = $_POST["ln"];